dwave-examples/ev-charger-placement/README.md

 - `-p`: set the number of POIs on the grid.
 Defaults to 3.
 - `-c`: set the number of existing charging stations on the grid.
 Default: 4.
 - `-n`: set the number of new charging stations to be placed.
 Default: 2.
+- `-s`: set a random seed so that specific senarios can be repeated.

 Any combination of these options may be used.
 For example: